titanscouting/red-alliance-mobile/README.md

   - You may also use OpenJDK or similar Java implementations.
 - [Android Studio](https://developer.android.com/studio)
   - You do not need to use Android Studio as the IDE, we just need its build tools and emulator support.
+  - Instructions for installing Android Studio on Windows and macOS can be found [here](https://titanscouting.github.io/mobile/android-studio).

 ### Setup
 1. Make sure that the `emulator`, `adb`, `yarn`, and `android-studio` executables are in your PATH folders.